 \subsection{Experimental Setup}

-\paragraph{Datasets and metrics.} We conduct experiments on three popular benchmark datasets of UDA to evaluate the effectiveness of MPA, including ImageCLEF, Office-Home and DomainNet.
-ImageCLEF is a small-scaled dataset consisting of 1,800 images from 12 object categories in 3 different domains: ImageNet ILSVRC 2012(I), Pascal VOC 2012(P), and Caltech-256 (C).
-Office-Home is a medium scaled dataset consisting of about 15,500 images from 65 categories in 4 different domains: Art, Clipart, Product and Real World.
-DomainNet is the largest dataset to date, consisting of about 0.6 million images from 345 categories in 6 different domains: clipart, infograph, painting, quickdraw, real and sketch.
-The top-1 accuracy is used as our evaluation metric.
+\paragraph{Datasets and Metrics.} Experiments are conducted on three popular benchmark datasets of UDA to evaluate the effectiveness of MPA, namely ImageCLEF, Office-Home, and DomainNet.
+ImageCLEF is a small-scaled dataset consisting of 1,800 images from 12 object categories in 3 different domains: ImageNet ILSVRC 2012 (I), Pascal VOC 2012 (P), and Caltech-256 (C).
+Office-Home is a medium-scaled dataset consisting of about 15,500 images from 65 categories in 4 different domains: Art, Clipart, Product, and Real World.
+DomainNet is the largest dataset to date, consisting of about 0.6 million images from 345 categories in 6 different domains: Clipart, Infograph, Painting, Quickdraw, Real, and Sketch.

+We use top-1 accuracy as our evaluation metric and report results of the following settings: (1) CLIP: zero-shot CLIP on the target domain, which can be regarded as a baseline of our method.
+(2) Source Combined: all source domains are combined into one single domain and applied with popular single-source UDA methods.
+Specifically in this setting, we adopt the prompting method from \citet{coop} to serve as another baseline named as ``Simple Prompting''.
+(3) Multi-Source: results reported from other multi-source UDA methods.

-\paragraph{Implementation Details.} For fair comparisons, we adopt a ResNet50 as our backbone on ImageCLEF and Office-Home and a ResNet101 on DomainNet.
+\paragraph{Implementation Details} For fair comparisons, we adopt a ResNet50 as our backbone on ImageCLEF and Office-Home and a ResNet101 on DomainNet.